A simple package

 └── lib.rs

-Here is three more files that yarn build
+Now there is three (3) more files that the yarn build

 command generated for you.